DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 {% include callout.html type="tip" content="(Consult SIKTs guidance for information and consent)[https://sikt.no/en/fylle-ut-meldeskjema-personopplysninger/information-participants-research-projects]" %}

+{% include callout.html type="important" content="Consult your institutions requirements for notification forms for personal data, DPIA, risk and compliance system or similar" %}

 - Gain informed consent for preservation and/or sharing of personal data.

 {% include callout.html type="note" content="*If consent is used as legal basis for processing of personal data consider asking for permission to archive the data for the purpose of future research, and possibly also educational purposes* " %}